Federal Climate Funding For > Renters > I want:

 How can I access the money?

+This application is county-based through local Departments of Health and Human Services.
 Click “learn more” to find out how to get assistance from LIHEAP in NC and SC.

 The Weatherization Assistance Program (WAP) enables low-income families to reduce their energy bills by making their homes more energy efficient.